To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Our cybercrime prevention guide explains why you shouldn’t pay for your gas at the pump and why you should sign up for two-factor authentication (2FA).
-2FA adds an additional identity check to confirm it’s you, such as sending you a text on your cell phone.
+Our cybercrime prevention guide explains why you shouldn’t pay for your gas at the pump and why you should sign up for two-factor authentication (2FA) to prevent identity theft.
+2FA adds an identity check to confirm it’s you, such as sending you a text on your cell phone.

 Could passwords become obsolete?
 Logging into our accounts tomorrow could mean scanning your fingerprint or iris on your iPhone instead of entering a password.
 Protecting this information (known as zero-knowledge proof) is much easier than protecting a 12-digit password.

-With each smart home gadget you purchase, it means there’s one more opportunity for a hacker to weasel their way into your home.
+Each smart home gadget you purchase means there’s one more opportunity for a hacker to weasel their way into your home.
 Fortunately, there’s a way for you to protect your smart home gadgets through the use of a smart home firewall.

 Smart home firewalls protect your devices against hackers, malware, and viruses.
 If you’re a smart home fanatic, your privacy is at risk.
-That’s why we recommend you read about the best smart firewall.
+That’s why we recommend you read about the best smart firewall to prevent identity theft.

 Before signing up for ID theft insurance, you should check with your identity theft protection service (if you have one) to see what its restoration services entail.
-Many monitoring services offer restoration services, so insurance may not be needed.
+Many monitoring services include restoration services.

-Unfortunately, there are security breaches happening regularly with major retailers, credit card companies, and other organizations.
-We’ve compiled a summary of recent major data breaches so you can stay up to date, including how you might be affected and what you can do about it.Tagged With: Insurance
+Unfortunately, security breaches occur regularly with major retailers, credit card companies, and other organizations.
+We’ve compiled a summary of recent major data breaches to stay current, including how you might be affected and what you can do to prevent identity theft.